DmitriiK/DEZC-FinalProject/README.md

 ## Repository organization
 -  [deployment](deployment/README.md):
     &ensp;&thinsp; Docker files and prefect deployment file, and file with deployment and setup desciption
- - [emlak_scraping](emlak_scraping/README.md): main python code for scraping, parsing, loading to DWH and geo-calculations
+ - [emlak_scraping](emlak_scraping/README.md): main python code for scraping, parsing, loading to DWH and geo-calculations.
  -  [metabase](metabase) - just postgres backup of my metabase (unfortunately, free version of Metabase does not allow to export/import metadata)
  -  [SQL](SQL) : database schema and stored procedures for DWH